StackeredSAS/AMAnDe/README.md

 - the version range (min/max Android SDK versions) in which the application is intended to work (this information can be found in the build.gradle or by asking the developer)
 - the path to the AndroidManifest.xml or APK file

-XXX is developed with its own logger which can take value 0,1 and 2 to respectively display INFO, WARNING or CRITICAL information.
+AMAnDe is developed with its own logger which can take value 0,1 and 2 to respectively display INFO, WARNING or CRITICAL information.

 ```bash
 ./main.py -h